chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_s3.md

 {{< note >}}

-- This page explains the prerequisites of the backup with AWS deployment procedure.
 - If user choose `backup_config` as `s3` in `config.toml,` backup is already configured during deployment, **the below steps are not required**.
 If we have kept the `backup_config` blank, then configuration needs to be configure manually.

 {{< /note >}}